William Shakespeare (tenor): Life

-"if the revision and production of his Concerto signify a return to creative art, all who know his ability will be glad.
-We have not so many promising young composers amongst us that we can afford to spare even one.
-Looking back upon the entire Concerto, I must characterise it as remarkable for grace and refinement, but as somewhat wanting in the strength given by symphonic employment of the orchestra and highly contrasted subjects.
-It serves, however, to revive interest in Mr. Shakespeare as a composer, and to determine towards him in the musical world an expectant attitude."
+In addition to singing, teaching, and composing, Shakespeare wrote and published several books.
+These included The Art of Singing, a three-part series issued between 1898 and 1899; Singing for Schools and Colleges, published in 1907; Plain Words on Singing in 1924; and The Speaker's Art in 1931.
+Shakespeare's approach to vocal pedagogy closely followed that of his Italian mentor Lamperti, as reflected in his direct reference to la lotte vocale, a concept drawn from the nineteenth-century Italianate school of vocal training.

-In addition to singing, teaching and composition, William Shakespeare wrote and published several books.
-These include The Art of Singing, a three-part series published from 1898 to 1899, Singing for Schools and Colleges, published in 1907, Plain Words on Singing in 1924, and The Speaker's Art in 1931.
-William Shakespeare's style of vocal pedagogy mirrored closely that of his Italian mentor Lamperti, as evidenced by his direct reference to la lotte vocal, a concept taken directly from the nineteenth-century Italianate school of vocal development.
+One of his pupils was tenor William Lavin.